What makes a very good team leader: 5 characteristics

 A great team leader takes the time to understand the needs, concerns and goals of the direct reports.
 In connection with this, they are genuinely concerned that the team members are successful.

-As an above-average manager, you develop a genuine interest in the well-being of your team.
-You promote a good team culture in which everyone feels welcome and accepted.
-Active listening is also one of your strengths –.
+As an above-average boss, you develop a genuine interest in the well-being of your team.
+You foster a good team culture in which everyone feels welcome and accepted.
+Active listening also contributes to this - one of your strengths.

 Here is a sample template for your one-to-one conversation.
 Feel free to take a look: